 One Selectman for a three-year term, Two District School Committee members for a three-year term.
 One Assessor for a three-year term.
 One Board of Health member for a three-year.
 One Board of Health member for a two-year.
 One Cemetery Commissioner for a three-year term.
 One Cemetery Commissioner for a one-year term.
 One Community Preservation Committee member for a three-year term.
 One Moderator for a three-year term.
 One Dickinson School Trustee for a three-year term.
 Two Library Trustees for a three-year term.
 Two Park and Recreation Commission members for a three-year term.
 One Planning Board member for a five-year term.
 One Southwick Housing Authority for a five-year term.
-One Southwick Housing Authority for a three-year term.
+One Southwick Housing Authority for a two-year term.
+One Water Commissioner for a three-year term.